 \section{Introduction}

 In this paper we investigate the geometry of the graphs of nonseparating curves for oriented surfaces of finite type (i.e. with finitely generated fundamental group) and infinite type.
 The graph of nonseparating curves for an oriented finite type surface has been shown to be hyperbolic by Hamenst\"{a}dt \cite{ham} and a proof can also be deduced from the work of Masur-Schleimer \cite{ms}.
-However, in both of these proofs, the constant of hyperbolicity cannot be shown to be independent of the topological type of the surface.
+However, in both of these proofs, it is not clear whether the constant of hyperbolicity obtained can be made independent of the topological type of the surface.
 Aramayona-Valdez ask in \cite{av} whether the graphs of nonseparating curves are uniformly hyperbolic (that is, whether the constant of hyperbolicity can be taken to be independent of the topological type of the surface).
-We prove in this paper that this indeed the case.
+We prove in this paper that this is indeed the case.

 \begin{thm} There exists $\delta>0$ with the following property.
 Let $S$ be any finite-type oriented surface of positive genus.
 Then the graph of nonseparating curves $\NS(S)$ is $\delta$-hyperbolic and infinite diameter. \end{thm}